CHAOS RAINS, PART I: ECHOES UNDERGROUND

 Finch seemed doomed, but he fought on.
 Just as it seemed hopeless, Samp returned, carving a path with his longsword.
 Victory was pulled from the jaws, or tongues, of defeat, and the last monstrosity was slain.
 They helped the injured Barb to his feet.

 Finch went back to the box to claim his treasure, and found an ancient tome, dusty but well-preserved.
 Finding no interest in such matters, he passed it to Samp.
-It was titled Infinite Jest.
+It was an elven text titled Eternal Mirth.
 Samp seemed happy with this result, and they left, but not before the hungry barbarian Barb collected a number of the tongues — which he correctly identified as pigs’ tongues — to consume later.
 They wandered out to meet Tim.
 Samp offered young Tim some bread to cheer him up, but Tim replied that he “ate enough of it at home.”
 Thus, the victorious heroes returned to the Lime House, and collected their bounty: five silver pieces each.

 So this new band of adventurers struck out, heading north, towards Joi See City.
 Three heroes, never to be parted: Finch, Samp, Barb.